Israeli strikes leave Iran few security options

 Iranian public opinion shifts

-Public sentiment in Iran has steadily turned in favor of pursuing a nuclear weapon as the only way to ward off Israeli and American attacks such as last night’s assault.
+Public sentiment in Iran has steadily turned in favor of pursuing a nuclear weapon as the only way to ward off Israeli and American attacks such as Friday's assault.
 Analysts have often said an attack on Iran’s nuclear program could trigger such a move, even though Israeli intelligence penetration of the country appears deep enough to detect it.

 “There’s never been a time when there has been more ample justification for [Iran] pursuing nuclear weapons,” says Mr. Vaez.
 “All the reasoning for a political decision to be made is now there.”